The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 Kelpie

 Kelpies are aquatic shapeshifters in Scottish mythology.
-Like Selkies they usually take the form of animals usually humans.
-Found along rivers and streams the Kelpie has ill intentions towards humans and are something in folklore to be avoided.
+Like the legend of the selkies, they take the form of animals, usually humans.
+Found along rivers and streams, the Kelpie has ill intentions towards humans and is something in folklore to be avoided.

 What about Selkie Children?